MarijQ/Household-Energy-Forecasting/README.md

 - Weather Data Integration: Features like temperature, humidity, and wind speed were added, as weather has a direct impact on energy consumption.
 - Lag Features: Historical energy usage values (e.g., 1-day and 7-day lags) were introduced to capture trends over time.

-data cleaning, feature engineering, table of features used.
+--remove this-- data cleaning, feature engineering, table of features used.

 # 4. ML Models